Certseeds/CS305_2019F_Remake/lab05/lab05_report.md

     + Type: A (get Host address)
     + Class: IN
   + Part B:
-  Because in the Additional records there have EDNS0: version 0 What’s more, there have 16bits of Z, which is all 0.
+  Because in the Additional records there have EDNS0: version 0 What's more, there have 16bits of Z, which is all 0.
   + Part C:
   From this query message, it can Accept DNSSEC security RRs.